dsaidgovsg/airflow-pipeline/README.md

 To change the environment variables, edit `docker-compose.yml` instead of `Dockerfile` without the need to rebuild the docker image.

-To bring the containers up for development, use `docker-compose up --build -d`.
-The `docker-compose.override.yml` file will create a volume at `./airflow/dags` and mounted in the container at `/airflow/dags`, allowing you to do edit the DAG files directly on your development machine and having them updated with the container immediately.

 To deploy, use only the `docker-compose.yml` file i.e. `docker-compose -p afp -f docker-compose.yml up --build -d`

+To bring the containers up for development, use also the `docker-compose.override.yml`.
+This will additionally create a volume at `./dags` and mounted in the container at `/airflow/dags`, allowing you to do edit the DAG files directly on your development machine and having them updated with the container immediately.

 ## What this gives you